 Petr Palas, the director and the only owner of the Kentico company, started the business as an outcome of his thesis in June 2004.
 He is one of the most hard-working men I’ve ever …

-In this article I would like to present an online tool for developers who use Kentico Cloud.
+In this article, I would like to present an online tool for developers who use Kentico Kontent.
 The tool helps them overview obtained content in JSON format.